The Healing Touch

 A Reiki Chakra Session focuses just on the chakras and doesn't use the other non-chakra hand positions.
 Can incorporate other techniques if felt they would be useful by the practitioner or desired by the client, such as stones, sounds, and essential oils.

-Angela is a certified Usui/Holy Fire Reiki Master.
+Angela is a certified Usui/Holy Fire Reiki Master and a Holy Fire II Karuna Reiki Master.